FrigoEU/trader.ts/README.md

 # Trader.ts
-Trader.ts is a typescript UI library with a serverside and a clientside component.
+Trader.ts is a typescript UI library with server-side and client-side components.
 The different parts can be used independently but work together seamlessly.
 The main design goals are:

 * No magic: just function calls.
   * No special file structure, special function names, build-time processing,...
-* The simplest possible mental model, no quirks
+* The simplest possible mental model; no quirks
-  * No hooks, no reconciliation, ...
+  * No hooks, no reconciliation, no dirty checking, ...
 * Fully typesafe, including communication between server and browser and back
 * Very small API surface
-* Just provide the basics to build on
+* Provide just the basics to build on
-* No framework: Just a library that provides you with useful functions
+* Not a framework: It's a library that provides useful functions

-Built in response to React, Angular, Vue and Next.Js with their ever growing API surfaces and complicated mental models, the core of trader.ts consists of only a handful of functions.
+Compared to solutions like React, Angular, Vue and Next.Js, trader.ts consists of only a handful of functions and a very simple mental model.
 It might seem too limited and simple at first, but the simple abstractions allow you to build anything you want on top of it.

 ## Server: Node.JS
-On the server, trader.ts provides a Router to structure your application.
-You define the routes of your application, whether they will return HTML or JSON data (or have custom processing) and it returns you a function that you can use to route incoming HTTP requests.
+On the server, Trader.ts provides a `Router` to structure your application.
+You define the your application's routes, specify whether they return HTML or JSON data (or contain custom processing) and it provides a function to route and handle incoming HTTP requests.

 ```typescript
 // server.tsx